-Best Workplaces for Innovators 2022: 2 international standouts
+Best Workplaces for Innovators 2022: 3 international standouts

 This story is part of Fast Company’s Best Workplaces for Innovators 2022.
 Explore the full list of companies that are leading incubators of internal innovation talent.

-Located in Peru and Brazil, these two companies earned strong marks from Fast Company’s Best Workplaces for Innovators 2022 judges.
-Both Latin American conglomerates embrace the innovative spirit at all levels for their employees around the globe.
+Located in Brazil, Peru, and Norway, these three companies earned strong marks from Fast Company’s Best Workplaces for Innovators 2022 judges.
+The international trio fosters innovative spirit at all levels for their employees around the globe.

 Winner